A Complete Guide to Employing Foreign Workers Abroad

-The shift to remote work that has come out of the Covid-19 pandemic has created challenges for employers, but it is also creating opportunities to tap into a talent pool further afield.
+Although the shift to remote working brought about by the Covid-19 pandemic may have created challenges for employers, it's also creating opportunities for businesses to tap into a talent pool further afield.

 By employing foreign workers abroad in an increasingly global marketplace, your business can find people who are the best fit for the job wherever they are based.
 Whether you have them work remotely or relocate to the UK will depend on the needs of your business.